Skip to product information

 Brown tourmaline

-Brown tourmaline or dravite is a variety of brown or mahogany colored tourmaline, sometimes so dark that it is confused with black tourmaline.
-It is a mineral of the cyclosilicate family, hydroxylated with sodium, aluminum and magnesium.
+Brown tourmaline or dravite is a variety of tourmaline of brown or mahogany color, sometimes so dark that it is confused with black tourmaline.
+It is a mineral of the cyclosilicate family, hydroxylated with sodium, aluminum, and magnesium.

 In lithotherapy, it helps to overcome life's difficulties and gives the courage to accept the unthinkable.
-It allows you to make peace with your past and identify the origin of certain blockages often linked to childhood.
+It allows one to make peace with one's past and to identify the origin of certain blockages often linked to childhood.
 Brown tourmaline is a stone rich in magnesium.
-It allows its wearer to better fix magnesium during supplementation treatments.
+It allows its wearer to better absorb magnesium during supplementation cures.

 Its chakra: the root chakra